10th Annual Mid-Atlantic Show

 Can Someone Else Show My Gerbils For Me?

-Members may show up to four gerbils without attending the show themselves.
+Members may show up to five gerbils without attending the show themselves.
 You should generally show only gerbils that a) have previous show points and are working toward a championship, or b) will be shown in a class or category in which you currently have points and are working toward a Breeder’s Certificate.
 All gerbils being shown in absentia must be pre-registered and paid in advance.
 Please read the detailed instructions about showing unaccompanied gerbils before you make your plans.